-The UC Davis graduate application for admissions and fellowships for the 2019-2020 academic year is now open.
-Please visit the UC Davis Graduate Studies website to start your application.
+The UC Davis graduate application for admissions and fellowships for the 2019-2020 academic year is now closed.
+Please visit the UC Davis Graduate Studies website for information.

 How to Apply to the Population Biology Graduate Group